verrazzano/verrazzano/oam-application-operator/examples/bobs-books/README.md

       c.
 Navigate to the Bob's order manager  UI at `http://bobs-orders.example.com/bobs-bookstore-order-manager/orders`.

-    * **Option 2:** Alternatively, you can point your own DNS name to the Load Balancer's external IP address.
-In this case, you would need to have edited the `bobs-books-app.yaml` file to use the appropriate values under the `hosts` section for each app (such as `application-host.your.domain`, etc.), before deploying the applications.
+    * **Option 2:** Alternatively, point your own DNS name to the load balancer's external IP address.
+In this case, you would need to have edited the `bobs-books-app.yaml` file to use the appropriate values under the `hosts` section for each application (such as `application-host.your.domain`), before deploying the applications.
-      You can then use a browser to access each of the applications as shown below:
+      Then, you can use a browser to access each of the applications as shown below:

       a.
 Robert's Books UI at `http://<your-roberts-books-host.your.domain>/`
       b.
 Bobby's Books UI at `http://<your-bobbys-books-host.your.domain>/bobbys-front-end`
       a.
 Bob's order manager UI at `http://<your-bobs-orders-host.your.domain>/`